 How to Choose an Outsourced Executive Assistant in Latin America

-April 18, 2026• Updated on April 17, 2026
+April 18, 2026• Updated on May 11, 2026

 TL;DR

-• A dedicated LatAm-based assistant hired through a workforce partner is the strongest model for enterprise and midmarket buyers who need real-time collaboration, compliance coverage, and long-term retention.
+• A dedicated LatAm-based executive assistant hired through a workforce partner is the strongest model for enterprise and midmarket buyers who need real-time collaboration, compliance coverage, and long-term retention.

 What "outsourced executive assistant" means in a LatAm context